markonyango/quasi-express/README.md

 node --version
 ```

+MongoDB is needed as the backend part.
+You can find a detailed installation instruction here: [Link](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/)

 ### Installing

 Download the repository to your local machine and change to the new folder.
 Once inside the new folder, trigger the installation of all required npm dependencies